learn-co-students/react-components-as-routes-v-000/README.md

 https://reacttraining.com/react-router/web/api/Route

 Yep, that is right!
 The __Route__ component API has a prop called `component`.
-This is more declaritive and it also uses the `React.createElement` instead of inline __JSX__ injection.
+This is more declarative and it also uses the `React.createElement` instead of inline __JSX__ injection.
 We should change our code to use this now.

 ```javascript
 <Router>